iHRIS/iHRIS/docs/user/database.md

 6. There may be date fields that require you to select the date on a calendar (see 3.5.3 for steps to select a date using the calendar tool).
 7. There may also be an option to include more than one entry for a single record component.
 For example, an employee may speak multiple languages or may have more than one dependent.
 If you see a dark gray bar at the top of a field with a plus sign at the right corner of the bar, this denotes a field that can have multiple entries.

-8. When selecting a location you will work through a series of dropdown menus.
+8. When selecting a location you will work through a series of dropdown menus:
       • Click on the Region to select it, or, click on the arrow beside the Region to see the corresponding Zones, then
-• Click on the Zone to select it, or click on the small grey arrow beside the Zone to see the corresponding Woredas, then
+      • Click on the Zone to select it, or click on the small grey arrow beside the Zone to see the corresponding _Woredas, then
-• Select the Woreda (if available)
+      • Select the _Woreda (if available)

 ### Person Information